Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Introduction

-Sampling-importance resampling (SIR) is a method for obtaining samples from the posterior distribution under an alternative setting without MCMC re-fitting \citep{rubinCalculationPosteriorDistributions1987, smithBayesianStatisticsTears1992}.
-The utility of the SIR algorithm has been recognized when computational cost is a major limitation, and it is commonly presented in textbooks on Bayesian statistics \citep{gelmanBayesianDataAnalysis2013, lesaffre2012bayesian}.
-However, to our knowledge, no existing research has evaluated the utility of the SIR algorithm in contexts involving repeated MCMC runs---such as tipping-point analysis---or when applying complex models commonly used in contemporary medical research.
-In this study , we re-evaluate the utility of the SIR algorithm through two case studies in medical research.
-One case involves a setting in which repeated MCMC runs are required for tipping-point analysis, whereas the other involves the application of a complex model based on nonparametric Bayesian methods.
+Sampling-importance resampling (SIR) is a method for obtaining samples from the posterior distribution under an alternative setting without MCMC re-fitting \citep{rubinCalculationPosteriorDistributions1987,smithBayesianStatisticsTears1992}.
+The utility of the SIR algorithm has been recognized when computational cost is a major limitation, and it is commonly presented in textbooks on Bayesian statistics \citep{gelmanBayesianDataAnalysis2013,lesaffre2012bayesian}.
+Recent work has also shown that posterior expectations and divergence-based sensitivity measures under alternative priors can be evaluated by Monte Carlo integration using draws from a single base posterior, without model re-fitting \citep{sugasawaPriorSensitivityAnalysis2026}.
+However, the practical performance of SIR-based posterior sampling has not been sufficiently illustrated in settings that require repeated prior-sensitivity analyses, such as tipping-point analysis, or in applications involving complex Bayesian models used in medical research.
+In this study, we illustrate the practical utility of the SIR algorithm through two case studies.
+The first case considers tipping-point analysis under external data borrowing, whereas the second considers prior-sensitivity analysis for a Bayesian nonparametric model in meta-analysis.

 The remainder of this paper is organized as follows.
-In Section 2, we introduce the SIR algorithm and metrics for evaluating the accuracy of its resampling.
+In Section 2, we introduce the SIR algorithm, the effective sample size as a diagnostic of importance-weight degeneracy, and a grid-based formulation of tipping-point analysis.
 In Section 3, we conduct two case studies.
-The first examines a tipping-point analysis under the setting of incorporating external data, while the second addresses a sensitivity analysis of a nonparametric Bayesian model applied to meta-analysis.
+The first examines a tipping-point analysis in a setting involving external data borrowing, while the second addresses a sensitivity analysis of a nonparametric Bayesian model applied to meta-analysis.
 We conclude our paper in Section 4 with further discussion.